What is the worst secret your mother and father could hide from you?

-On August 5 2014, Ignacio received a phone call informing him that DNA tests had proved that he was the stolen grandson that Argentina’s most famous grandmother – Estela Carlotto – had been searching for.
+On August 5 2014, Ignacio received a phone call informing him that DNA tests had proved his hunch correct.

-Carlotto is the leader of the Grandmothers of the Plaza de Mayo, which had been founded to search for the 500 babies stolen from political prisoners during Argentina’s brutal military dictatorship of the late seventies.
+Carlotto is the head of the Grandmothers of the Plaza de Mayo, an organization founded to publicize the ongoing search for more than five hundred babies stolen from political prisoners during Argentina’s brutal military dictatorship of the late seventies.

-Hurban was actually the son of Walmir Montoya and Laura Carlotto, leftist activists abducted by government agents during the regime’s “dirty war” of the seventies.
+Hurban was actually the son of Walmir Montoya and Laura Carlotto, leftist activists abducted by government agents in 1977.
 Laura gave birth while in prison; she was murdered shortly after.

-Hurban – who now calls himself Ignacio Montoya Carlotto – still speaks of them with some fondness.
-He said they had loved him and cared for him and given him a good life.
+Hurban – now Ignacio Montoya Carlotto – still speaks of them with some fondness.
+They had loved him and cared for him and given him a good life.
 Why should he hate them?

-And Carlotta herself described just how difficult it had been for her and for him to sort through his tangled identity.
-With one phone call he had lost his entire history and now had to grapple with a terrible truth that until then had been kept secret from him.
+And Estela Carlotta has described just how difficult it has been for them both to sort through his tangled identity.
+With one phone call her grandson lost his identity, as he knew it, and now has to grapple with truths more difficult than most of us could ever contemplate.

 Yet for hundreds of men and women, the secret still remains hidden, even today …